Subconvex bounds for compact toric integrals: Local Estimations

 Thus, Lemma \ref{LocalEst6} for $\pi$ is a consequence of it for $\vartheta$.

-For different types of minimal supercuspidals, the proofs of Lemma \ref{LocalEst6} are similar with each other.
-We treat the case of Type 1 minimal supercuspidals in detail, and leave the other cases to the reader.
-For $n \in \N$, let
+For various types of minimal supercuspidals, the proofs of Lemma \ref{LocalEst6} are similar.
+The case of Type 0 is much simpler than the other cases.
+We treat the other cases in detail and will comment on Type 0 afterwards.
+At this point, we recommend the reader to review our notations for the construction of such representations in \S \ref{T1MS}-\ref{T3MS}, such as $m, \bL, \gp{J}, \gp{J}^0, \lambda, \rho$, etc.